FSDavila/AppletDesafioBridge/README.md

 The application takes a numerical input from the user, which is used by the backend to generate a response with the respective divisors and information on whether the number is prime or not.
 It displays the data in a table on the screen.
 It also stores each of the values submitted by the user during the current execution of the system.

 ### Technologies Used
-Node.js (Backend Engine)
+-Node.js (Backend Engine)
-Express (For passing data to the backend and mainly for generating the Express server) React.js (Main DOM used to generate views according to the data model) PrimeReact Library (Ready-to-use React components with predefined CSS styles) Webpack (Bundler)
+-Express (For passing data to the backend and mainly for generating the Express server) -React.js (Main DOM used to generate views according to the data model) -PrimeReact Library (Ready-to-use React components with predefined CSS styles) -Webpack (Bundler)
-Eslint / Babel (Linter and transpiler respectively) Nodemon (As the name suggests, monitors changes in Node) Axios (For handling requests / responses) npm (Couldn’t miss it hahahahahah)
+-Eslint / Babel (Linter and transpiler respectively) -Nodemon (As the name suggests, monitors changes in Node) -Axios (For handling requests / responses)
+-npm
-Heroku (Link to the application on the Heroku Environment -> https://aqueous-everglades-18633.herokuapp.com/) Instructions for Installing Necessary Packages
+-Heroku (Link to the application on the Heroku Environment -> https://aqueous-everglades-18633.herokuapp.com/)

+## Instructions for Installing Necessary Packages
 Once you download/clone the repository, navigate to the "client" directory via terminal / CMD (in this case, you may need to install the latest version of Node.js first) and type

 npm install